medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ```
 ---
 ### Tests for helper functions
-If you have added [helper functions](https://docs.communityhealthtoolkit.org/apps/reference/tasks/#tasks-with-functions), it can be a good idea to test them separetely.
+If you have added [helper functions](https://docs.communityhealthtoolkit.org/apps/reference/tasks/#tasks-with-functions), they can be tested separately.

 Example:
 ```js